brcontainer/analysis-memory-leak.js/README.md

 An simple lib to analyses memory leak in javascript objects or arrays

-Note: This lib is an fork of [JavaScript-memory-leak-checker](https://github.com/Doist/JavaScript-memory-leak-checker) create by [@Doist](https://github.com/Doist)
+Note: This lib is an fork of [JavaScript-memory-leak-checker](https://github.com/Doist/JavaScript-memory-leak-checker) created by [@Doist](https://github.com/Doist)

-Usage:
+How to use:
 -----

 Simple example